GMC CCKW 2½-ton 6×6 truck: Versions

-Initially, all versions used a modified commercial closed cab design having a metal roof and doors.
-By 1944 an open cab version, with a canvas roof and doors, was used.
+Initially, all versions used a modified commercial AK series truck closed cab design having a metal roof and doors.
+By 1944, an open cab version, with a canvas roof and doors, was used.
 This was easier to build, and the roof could be removed to lower the shipping height.
 1 in 4 of cabs had a machine gun mounting ring above the co-driver's position.

 The CCKW provided a platform for the widest range of bodies on any U.S. military vehicle, with the 12 ft cargo version being the most common.
 As steel was more heavily rationed during the course of the war, the steel cargo bed was replaced by a wooden one.
 Wooden beds proved unsatisfactory and a 'composite' bed with steel sides, framing, and wooden bottom slats was developed.
 However, the composite bed was still unsatisfactory and the bed design returned to all steel.
 Standard cargo models had beds with fixed sides and a drop tailgate, as well as folding troop seats.

 A standard rectangular van configuration was used in communications, medical, workshop, and many other specialty roles.
 Special built vans were also used.